MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/execute-scalar-functions-in-sql-server-using-the-sql-adapter.md

 ---
 description: "Learn more about: Execute Scalar Functions in SQL Server using the SQL adapter"
-title: "Execute Scalar Functions in SQL Server using the SQL adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Execute Scalar Functions in SQL Server using the SQL adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 5ef70114-215e-49ed-87d2-7590db605a2c
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Execute Scalar Functions in SQL Server using the SQL adapter
 The Transact-SQL and CLR scalar functions in SQL Server are surfaced as operations in [!INCLUDE[adaptersql](../../includes/adaptersql-md.md)].
 The operation name in the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] is the same as the name of the scalar function in SQL Server.